 HISD’s Code of Student Conduct (https://www.houstonisd.org/codeofconduct) is available to all parents and students and describes disciplinary offenses and how the district handles them.
 Parents are responsible for ensuring that their children adhere to the rules and conventions of proper behavior while at school.
-The Code of Students Conduct includes a form that requires both the student’s and parent’s signatures and must be returned along with other forms in first day or registration packet.
+The Code of Student Conduct includes a form that requires both the student’s and parent’s signatures and must be returned along with other forms in the first day or registration packet.

 Misconduct is categorized into five levels:

 - Level I – violation of classroom rules; generally corrected by the teacher and/or parent contact.

 - Level II – administrator/teacher intervention; generally, more serious in nature or a repeated violation under Level I.

 - Level III – misconduct that disrupts the instructional process in class, at school, or during school-related activities; repeated violation of Level I and II offenses; considered to be a serious offense.

 - Level IV – criminal offenses; any felony, whether school-related or not, are included here unless it is categorized as a Level V. Such an office requires removal of the student to a Disciplinary Alternative Educational Program (DAEP).